toozej/ansible/roles/dev-gui/README.md

 # Development GUI Ansible role

-Installs GUI-based development tools including: DBeaver and Atom
+Installs GUI-based development tools including: DBeaver and VSCode

 Is not a git submodule and doesn't auto-update